My favorite snorkeling spot on Oahu

 The Kahe Point Beach Park snorkeling area is located on the west side of Oahu, just north of the Ko Olina Resorts.
 Kahe Point is nicknamed, Electric Beach because of the electric power plant located nearby.
 The electric plant outflows clean warm water through two giant cooling pipes offshore.
 At the openings of these pipes the water temperature is several degrees warmer than the surrounding ocean.
 The warm water attracts scores of sea life.

 Electric Beach is best suited for the intermediate to advanced level snorkeler as there is a moderate swim involved and no life guards are in the area.

-If you're more of a beginner snorkeler or just want to be pampered for the day, I would advise taking a snorkel tour.
-Having ridden every oahu snorkel tour, I would recommend the Dolphin Snorkel Sail as my choice to see Electric Beach.
+If you’re more of a beginner snorkeler or just want to be pampered for the day, I would advise taking a snorkel tour.
+Having ridden every oahu snorkel tour, I would recommend the Dolphin and Whale Snorkel Sail as my choice to see Electric Beach.
 Their knowledge of this area and customer service make them my go to guys for snorkel tours on the west side of Oahu.

 Electric Beach is very shallow near shore, getting progressively deeper as you head out.
 You’ll be able to find whatever depth of water you feel most comfortable swimming in.
 The water is about 20 feet deep at the opening of the pipes, giving you a bird’s eye view of the schooling fish.
 Large smooth boulders cover the pipes but most of the sea floor is made up of white sand and some coral flats.